Nebraska City Forresters: History

-In 1912, Nebraska City won the Missouri-Illinois-Nebraska-Kansas League Championship.
+In 1912, after finishing in last place the previous two seasons, Nebraska City won the Missouri-Illinois-Nebraska-Kansas League championship.
 The Forresters ended the 1912 season with a record of 61–38, finishing 1.5 games ahead of the second place Falls City Colts.
 Ducky Holmes managed the Forresters to the championship.

-During the season, Falls City was in 1st place for most of June and July.
-Nebraska City was in 3rd place at the end of July before starting a winning streak that led them to first place and the Missouri-Illinois-Nebraska-Kansas League championship.
-Forrester Milt Drumm, tied for the league lead in runs scored with 65 and pitcher Conway had a 15–6 record to lead the league in win percentage.
+During the season, Falls City was in first place for most of June and July.
+Nebraska City was in third place at the end of July before starting a winning streak that led them to first place and the Missouri-Illinois-Nebraska-Kansas League championship.
+Forrester Milt Drumm tied for the league lead in runs scored with 65 and pitcher Conway had a 15–6 record to lead the league in win percentage.

 After winning the Championship, the town of Nebraska city held a "Beefstake" dinner to honor the Forresters.
 Three players, Marshall, Pat Conway and Cummings missed the event after being immediately signed by the Sioux City Packers of the Western League.

 In their final season, the 1913 Nebraska City Forresters folded, along with the rest of the Missouri-Illinois-Nebraska-Kansas League during the season.
 In 1913, Nebraska City began playing their Sunday games at the Driving Park in Beatrice Nebraska as a compromise with the local ministerial alliance.
 The Falls City Colts and Humboldt Infants franchises both disbanded on June 17, 1913, causing the four–team MINK league to collapse.
-The Nebraska City Forresters ended their final of the Missouri-Illinois-Nebraska-Kansas League season with a record of 15–17 losses, and were in second place when the league folded.
-Jack Forrester served as manager, as the Forresters stopped play while 9.0 games behind the 1st place Auburn Athletics.
+The Nebraska City Forresters ended their final Missouri-Illinois-Nebraska-Kansas League season with a record of 15–17 and were in second place when the league folded.
+Namesake Jack Forrester again served as manager, as the Forresters stopped play while 9.0 games behind the first place Auburn Athletics.
 Jack Forrester was immediately hired to be an umpire in the Nebraska State League after the Missouri-Illinois-Nebraska-Kansas League folded.

 Nebraska City has not hosted another minor league franchise.